honganji/ETH-NFT-Maker/README.md

 ## • Overview

-This project is made following [this instructions](https://app.unchain.tech/learn/ETH-NFT-Maker/).
-Engineer cmmunity `UNCHAIN` is one of the best one to learn blockchain development.
+This project is made following [this instructions](https://app.unchain.tech/learn/ETH-NFT-Maker/)made by engineer cmmunity `UNCHAIN`.
+This one is one of the best one to learn blockchain development.

 This is a dapp that you can mint NFT.
 The URI is IPFS so the NFT is completely desentralized and diversed.